Bayesian Calibration of the Intelligent Driver Model: Experiments

 \subsubsection{Car-Following Data Extraction}

 According to \cite{punzo2014we}, long trajectories are preferred for robust estimation of IDM parameters.
-Thus, we first filter out the data with a car-following duration lasting less than a certain threshold $t_0$ to extract leader-follower pairs.
-To obtain informative stop-and-go data with frequent interactions, we set $t_0=50\,\mathrm{s}$.
-Then we randomly select $8$ leader-follower pairs from these interactive data for each type of vehicle, respectively.
-Fig.~\ref{fig:Visualizations} shows examples of the trajectories used for model training.
-It should be noted that here we only consider the heterogeneity of the follower; if interested, readers can also investigate different combinations of more types of vehicles for both the leader and the follower, e.g., as discussed in \cite{liu2016modeling}.
+Thus, we first discard data with a car-following duration less than a certain threshold $t_0=50$ s to keep informative leader-follower pairs \cite{zhang2023interactive}.
+Then we randomly select $20$ leader-follower pairs from these data, and $10$ pairs for each type of vehicle, respectively.
+Fig.~\ref{fig:Visualizations} shows examples of the trajectories used for calibration.
+It should be noted that here we only consider the heterogeneity of the followers; if interested, readers can also investigate different combinations of more types of vehicles for both leaders and followers, e.g., as discussed in \cite{liu2016modeling}.
+The computational complexity of learning the GP for driver $d$ is $\mathcal{O}(T_d^3)$.
+This becomes particularly problematic for MCMC when $T_d$ is large.
+To reduce the computational cost in estimating the model, we divide the whole sequence into several segments with a fixed window size and consider each segment as an independent observation.
+In the experiment, we set the segment length to $4$ s so that the covariance matrix $\boldsymbol{K}_d$ has a fixed size of $20\times 20$.